Your Location: Set Your Location

 Home > Patients & Visitors > Advance Care Planning

 Feel confident that you’ll get the health care you want—even when you’re no longer able to communicate with your doctors or loved ones.
 Talk with your care team at Essentia Health about creating a legal document that puts your wishes in writing.

-Your advance directive should also name a “health care agent”—a person who can make medical decisions for you when you can’t do it yourself.
-Choose someone who knows you well, is calm in a crisis, and is not afraid to ask questions and explain your wishes to doctors.
+It is important to choose a “health care agent”—the person you would want to be your advocate if you are unable to speak for yourself.
+Choose someone who is willing to accept the responsibility, someone who knows you well, is calm in a crisis, and is not afraid to ask questions and explain your wishes to doctors.
 Include your agent in your advance care planning discussions.

 Laws about advance directives vary by state.
 One state’s advance directive does not always work in another state.
 Learn about the rules where you live and find resources to create your advance directives below:

 Keep the original copy of your signed and completed health care directive in an easily accessible and safe place at home.
 Give copies to your:

 You can also add your directive to your medical record by sending it to our Health Information Services department.

 There are a few different ways to send it: